JoshGuarino/PokeGo/README.md

 The cache is set to expire after 24 hours by default, as resources in the PokeAPI are mostly static.
 You are able to disable the cache or change the expiration time of a cached resource.
 I would reccommend against disabling it as it will result in a large number of requests to the PokeAPI and may result in rate limiting.
-The cache is initialized when the client is created or when a resource group is created.
-Only one instance of the cache is created and shared between the client and all resource groups upon there initialization.
-Any subsequent intializations will not create a new cache but reference the existing cache.
-A pointer reference to the initialized cache is stored in the client and each resource group.
 For more information on the cache, see the [CACHE.md](docs/CACHE.md) documentation.